Our geographic region covers approximately 32,047 square kilometres.

 The North Coast region is more disadvantaged when compared with NSW.
 Disadvantage indicators include high ageing, Aboriginal, disability, remote and unemployed populations.

-North Coast Primary Health Network covers the combined geographical regions of Northern NSW Local Health District and Mid North Coast Local Health District.
-Maps of the North Coast Primary Health Network footprint and the Aboriginal nations within the footprint are shown here.
+Healthy North Coast covers the combined geographical regions of Northern NSW Local Health District and Mid North Coast Local Health District.
+Maps of our footprint and the Aboriginal nations within the footprint are shown here.